zacjones93/awesomecheatsheets/content/Immutable-JavaScript-Data-Structures-with-Immer/02-render-and-optimize-immutable-data-in-react.md

 ---
-title: '02.
-Render and optimize immutable data in React'
+title: "Render and optimize immutable data in React"
-metaTitle: '02.
-Render and optimize immutable data in React'
+metaTitle: "Render and optimize immutable data in React"
 metaDescription: "With Structural sharing, we can reuse all the pieces of the previous state that didn't change at all when we produce the next state."
 ---

-# Render and optimize immutable data in React

 ## 04. Render Immutable Data using React